kristerkari/react-native-css-modules-stylename-example/README.md

 <img src="screenshots/demo.gif" width="600">

 This app takes [Tape Recorder](https://codepen.io/scottohara/pen/qobKB) codepen by [Scott O'Hara](https://codepen.io/scottohara/) and ports it to React Native.
-You can try to run in both the browser and React Native.
+You can try it by running it in both the browser and React Native.

 To see code examples, have a look at [TapeRecorder.css](src/TapeRecorder.css) and [TapeRecorder.js](src/TapeRecorder.js#L153) inside src folder.